wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 We adopt a neutral **Scale-Coupling Framework (SCF; sometimes called Quantum Harmonia)** as a minimal, empirically driven phenomenology: five shared parameters, one universal scale-coupling δ, and pre-registered, near-term falsifiers.

 Seen from that angle, the well‑publicized cosmology tensions are symptoms, not the starting point.
-The 4.4σ H₀ split \[1], the 3.2σ S₈ offset \[2], and the unitary‑vs‑classical bookkeeping around black holes \[3], together with long‑lived biological coherence \[4], all sit on the same repeating curve once scale is treated as an explicit variable.
+The 4.4σ H₀ split \[1], the 3.2σ S₈ offset \[2], and the unitary‑vs‑classical bookkeeping around black holes \[3] all sit on the same repeating curve once scale is treated as an explicit variable.

 A single, weak scale‑coupling parameter δ organizes observations in two constraining domains (cosmology and laboratory quantum platforms) and remains compatible, within present precision, in two others (GW ringdown, EHT).
 Our figures and weighting reflect this evidentiary balance.